nspope/singer-snakemake/README.md

 This is a Snakemake workflow for running [SINGER](https://github.com/popgenmethods/SINGER) (MCMC sampling of ancestral recombination graphs) in parallel (e.g. across chunks of sequence).
-It largely cannabalizes code from the `singer_parallel` script in the main SINGER repo, with some modification to adjust the parameters for each chunk to account for missing data and recombination rate heterogeneity.
-Some diagonstic plots are produced at the end, that compare summary statistics to their expectations given the ARG topology.
+It largely cannibalizes code from the `singer_parallel` script in the main SINGER repo, with some modification to adjust the parameters for each chunk to account for missing data and recombination rate heterogeneity.
+Some diagnostic plots are produced at the end, that compare summary statistics to their expectations given the ARG topology.

 ### Dependencies